migoll/resident/README.md

 AGPL-3.0 — open, and it *stays* open: if you run a modified Resident for others (including as a hosted service), you must share your source.
 Copyright © 2026 Christian Lund.

----

-*Built in one night with Claude Code.*